 Accucrete can also help to muffle sounds and make a building much more acoustically pleasing.
 The floor is stiffened with the installation of this leveler, which makes it far less susceptible to squeaky subflooring or pops from nails and screws.
 You’ll be able to walk much more quietly when you have an Accucrete leveler installed in the home or shop.

 Because it also seals the room, it can help to reduce sound leaks moving through the mass of concrete and cement.
 It can be ideal for installing between the floors of a multi-level home or multi-family dwelling space such as apartments or condominiums.
-These gypsum underlayments can make your entire property more sound-resistant from echoing footsteps while simultaneously decreasing the risk of a potential disaster.

 Selecting the appropriate levelers and underlayment products for your next project can require a lot of research.
 However, you can rest easier when you know that you’ve selected a product that will improve the quality of your building and allow you to uphold other manufacturer’s warranties.
 Perhaps the largest benefit to gypsum-based underlayment and leveler like Accucrete is the ability to keep moving when you’re on a tight deadline.